Merdeka 118

-Background
+Building

-The Merdeka 118 (the whole precinct's) development is a 19-acre land funded by Permodalan Nasional Berhad (PNB), with a budget of RM5 billion (US$ billion).
-When completed in 2023, the tower will be the tallest building in Malaysia.
-It is planned to be constructed in three phases and will consist of 400000 m2 of residential, hotel and commercial space.
+When it was completed in 2023, the tower became the tallest building in Malaysia.
+It was constructed in three phases and consists of 400000 m2 of residential, hotel and commercial space.

-The building will consist of 100 stories of rentable space, including 83 stories of office space, 12 stories of hotel rooms, 5 stories of hotel residences, and an observatory floor which will be the highest observation deck in Southeast Asia.
+The building is a mix of office spaces, hotels, and retail outlets and an observatory floor which will be the highest observation deck in Southeast Asia.
 It has two observation decks, the first inside the building and the second inside the spire, and a retail business center (118 Mall).
 It will be surrounded by four acres of urban and linear parks.
 The non-rentable space consists of elevators, recreational and maintenance facilities, as well as parking spaces for up to 8,500 cars.
-60 out of the 80 stories of office space will be reserved for Permodalan Nasional Berhad (PNB), the developer of the project, and its subsidiaries.
+Sixty out of the 80 storeys of office space will be reserved for Permodalan Nasional Berhad (PNB), the developer of the project, and its subsidiaries.

+Funding

+The Merdeka 118 precinct is a 19 acre land development funded by Permodalan Nasional Berhad (PNB), a state-owned enterprise of the Malaysian government.

+The budget of RM5 billion has faced criticism from many Malaysians, saying that the money was in essence public money and could have been better used elsewhere, such as for basic infrastructure and a raise in the minimum wage.
+Prime Minister Najib Razak, who would eventually be directly involved with the 1MDB scandal, claimed that the project was not a waste and it would "bring more benefits" by generating "economic opportunities".

 Site

-The building is situated on Petaling Hill, on the location of the former Merdeka Park (subsequently repurposed into an open-air car park).
+The building is situated on Jalan Hang Jebat, on the location of the former Merdeka Park (subsequently repurposed into an open-air car park).
 The site lies within the vicinity of landmarks such as Petaling Street, sporting venues including Merdeka Stadium, Stadium Negara and the Chin Woo Stadium, three schools (the Victoria Institution, the Methodist Boys' School and the Chinese-type Jalan Davidson Primary School), and the stalled Plaza Rakyat project (across the Ampang Line).

-The Merdeka 118 development, when completed, will also have access to the newly built Merdeka MRT Station on the Kajang Line (SBK) and be directly linked from three major roads via the Belfield Tunnel, which will be a 2-storey underground tunnel passing underneath Kampung Attap and Jalan Maharajalela to the basement of the precinct.
+The Merdeka 118 development also has access to the newly built Merdeka MRT station on the Kajang Line (SBK) and is directly linked from three major roads via the Belfield Tunnel, which is a 2-storey underground tunnel passing underneath Kampung Attap and Jalan Maharajalela to the basement of the precinct.